NuCivic/react-nvd3/README.md

 In this case we are passing the nested object to configure the tooltip.
 This is also applicable to axis components.

 ### Do you want to load a chart from your database?
-Since react allow you to use a plain javascript syntax to pass props then you could do this:
+Since React allows you to use a plain javascript syntax to pass props then you could do this:

 ```javascript
 var chart = {